reachlocal/liger/README.md

 While hybrid apps are no replacement for native app development, Liger addresses many of the issues with hybrid app development.

+- **Native-like**
-- **Native-like** - Liger blends in.
+Liger blends in.
 Since there are multiple web views, you have access to use native transitions between them.
 That means a much more native feel to your web apps.

+- **Performance**
-- **Performance** - Liger is a powerful beast.
+Liger is a powerful beast.
 Because Liger is built to use support multiple pages or web views, you can avoid memory performance pitfalls inherent in single view apps.

+- **Flexibility**
-- **Flexibility** - Liger is nimble.
+Liger is nimble.
 He deftly switches between native and web views and can share data between them.
 If you want to create native pages, no problem--Liger supports this too.

+- **Lightweight**
-- **Lightweight** - Liger doesn’t judge.
+Liger doesn’t judge.
 You want to use Angular.js, go for it.
 CoffeeScript, Underscore, no problem.
 Even plain ol’ HTML, the front end is yours to do with as you please.

 ##What’s Inside
 Liger will give you all the tools to get going.

-- **Cordova** - the go to tool for accessing native device functions
+- **Cordova** - the go-to tool for accessing native device functions
 - **Liger Common** - your common repo where your web app will live.
 - **Liger iOS** - your iOS app.
 - **Liger Android** - your android app.